 A good quiche is hard to find – especially if you don't eat eggs.
-However, this recipe will take care of your quiche craving.
-The simple quinoa and almond meal crust remains crispy and tasty.
-Add a rich creamy mushroom and tofu filling and we have an instant classic in this mushroom and kale quiche.
+However, this vegan quiche recipe will take care of your quiche craving.
+It has crispy quinoa and almond meal crust with a creamy mushroom and tofu filling.
+It takes a little bit of time, but it is so worth it.
+This vegan quiche recipe is perfect to keep on hand for breakfast or to make for brunch!
+When you bring out this classic mushroom and kale quiche, it will impress vegans and non-vegans alike!

 Mushroom and Kale Quiche [Vegan, Gluten-free]